anthonygarvan/republic/README.md

 - supporter

 ## Other Design Objectives
-- easy migration path from either monolithic apps or tribal microservices
+- easy migration path from either monolithic apps or microservices
 - opt in or opt out at any time, both at an individual and organizational level
+- Dogfooding?

 ## Setup
 ```